Hierarchy problem: Technical definition

 A hierarchy problem occurs when the fundamental value of some physical parameter, such as a coupling constant or a mass, in some Lagrangian is vastly different from its effective value, which is the value that gets measured in an experiment.
 This happens because the effective value is related to the fundamental value by a prescription known as renormalization, which applies corrections to it.

 Typically the renormalized value of parameters are close to their fundamental values, but in some cases, it appears that there has been a delicate cancellation between the fundamental quantity and the quantum corrections.
 Hierarchy problems are related to fine-tuning problems and problems of naturalness.

-Over the past decade many scientists argued that the hierarchy problem is a specific application of Bayesian statistics.
+Throughout the 2010s, many scientists argued that the hierarchy problem is a specific application of Bayesian statistics.

 Studying renormalization in hierarchy problems is difficult, because such quantum corrections are usually power-law divergent, which means that the shortest-distance physics are most important.
-Because we do not know the precise details of the shortest-distance theory of physics, we cannot even address how this delicate cancellation between two large terms occurs.
+Because we do not know the precise details of the quantum gravity, we cannot even address how this delicate cancellation between two large terms occurs.
 Therefore, researchers are led to postulate new physical phenomena that resolve hierarchy problems without fine-tuning.